 Dr. Kharrazian is a Fellow of the American College of Nutrition, a Diplomate of the Board of Nutrition Specialists, a Diplomate of the American Clinical Board of Nutrition, and a member of the American Society for Nutrition.

 Dr. Kharrazian is an award-winning researcher, clinician, and educator.
-He has been awarded, the Researcher of the Year award by the International Association of Functional Neurology for his research on neurological autoimmunity.
+He was awarded Researcher of the Year by the International Association of Functional Neurology for his research on neurological autoimmunity.
 He received an Award of Recognition by the Institute for Clinical Ergonomics and Applied Neuroscience for his outstanding contributions as an educator in the field of neurological therapeutics.
-He was also the recipient of the Clinical Trailblazer Award by the International Association of Functional Neurology and Rehabilitation for his outstanding clinical skills in brain rehabilitation.
+He also received the Clinical Trailblazer Award by the International Association of Functional Neurology and Rehabilitation for his outstanding clinical skills in brain rehabilitation.

 Dr. Kharrazian is a faculty member of the Institute for Functional Medicine (IFM) and supports program development in lifestyle medicine, nutrition, physical examination, and laboratory analysis.
 The IFM provides physicians with continuing medical education credits required for physician re-licensure and is accredited by the Accreditation Council for Continuing Medical Education in the United States.